clarkcb/xsearch/README.md

   A platform for running JavaScript "in the wild," I think Node.js is pretty neat, and quite a bit faster than I expected it to be, even while not going "fully async" (which I currently have not).
 Node.js and AJAX have helped me hate JavaScript less.
-Also, npm seems like a good package manager.
+Also, `npm` seems like a good package manager.
 In theory I also like the idea that a developer can use one language for front-end and back-end development of web apps.
 Still, JavaScript just isn't that compelling of a language in my opinion.
-It's very quirky in places (e.g. some strange math behaviors) and it is missing some things that I consider standard (e.g. a method for getting sprintf-like functionality).
+It's very quirky in places (e.g. some strange math behaviors) and it is missing some things that I consider standard (e.g. sprintf-like functionality).
 Sure, you can add what you need through prototyping, but that feels a little like reinventing the wheel.
 I do want to do more work with async/non-blocking calls, though.

 * [Perl](http://perl.org/) - Perl was my first scripting language, and the first language I did any real programming in.
 It was also the language that